You may wish to see an introduction to this section first.

 View of Miletus; the mountain behind the theatre (far left) housed the acropolis of Priene

 The original theatre exploited the slope of the hill to obtain a series of benches; the current building is the result of a major enlargement which occurred in the IInd century AD.
-The new benches were supported by walls and terraces and the audience could easily enter or leave the theatre via large vomitoria, passages situated behind the seats.
+The new benches were supported by walls and terraces and the audience could easily enter or leave the theatre via large vomitoria, passages situated behind the cavea, the seating section.
+The theatre could house an audience of 15,000; the representatives of the emperor or the highest magistrates of Miletus sat in a central loggia.
+The audience had an outstanding view over the western harbour and on the bay.
+You may wish to see the theatres of Aspendos and Orange which have retained the wall behind the stage.

 (left) A capital near the theatre; (right) decoration of a pillar

-The elaborate decoration of the theatre is typical of the IInd century; the capitals combine elements of the Ionic and Corinthian orders and in addition have an egg-and-dart ornamentation between the volutes (see an egg-and-dart frieze in the cornice of the Temple to Hadrian in Rome).
+The elaborate decoration of the theatre is typical of the IInd century; the capitals combine elements of the Ionic and Corinthian orders and in addition have an egg-and-dart ornamentation between the volutes (see an egg-and-dart frieze in the cornice of the Hadrianeum in Rome).
 Some pillars were decorated with mermaids, a recognition of the importance of the sea to Miletus.

 The eastern harbour

+Miletus was located at the head of a promontory which protected several small bays.
+It is said that the town had four harbours.
 The eastern harbour was known as the Lion Harbour because it was guarded by two statues of lions (similar to Piraeus).
-Its shape is still evident, although it is now a meeting point for sheep, rather than ships.
+Its shape is still noticeable.

 Louvre Museum in Paris: colossal lion (Vth century BC)